stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 Disk encryption is the only protection against anyone with physical access to your computer.
-All other security measures will be completely bypassed if someone with physical access simply restarts the computer with a bootable pen drive or remove the internal hard drive.
+All other security measures will be completely bypassed if someone with physical access either restarts your computer with a bootable pen drive, or removes the internal hard drive and attaches it to another computer.

-## Set a Password for UEFI ##
+## Set a Password for UEFI or BIOS ##

-Modern Intel-based computers include UEFI firmware that runs when the machine is powered on, to start the operating system.
-Restart your computer, press the function key to enter the setup menu.
-Change the boot options so that the computer only boots from the hard drive, and set both a user password for startup, and an administrator password to protect the UEFI menus.
+Once you have installed Solus, restart your computer, and press the function key to enter the setup menu for the UEFI firmware, or BIOS.
+Change the boot options so that the computer only boots from the hard drive, and set both a user password for startup, and an administrator password to protect the firmware menus.

 # Do This First! #